Skip to content ↓

 Year 6

-Welcome to the class page of Year 6
+Welcome to the class page for Year 6

-6 Aspen are taught by Mrs K Duffin (kduffin@woodlands.kent.sch.uk), supported by Miss Basson.
+6 Ash are taught by Mrs K Corbett, (kcorbett@woodlands.kent.sch.uk)

-Mrs Anacleto (maths teacher), Mrs Richards (music teacher), Mrs Lang (PE teacher) and Mrs Brooks (French teacher) are also vital parts of the Year 6 team.
+Mrs Anacleto (maths teacher), Mrs Richards (music teacher) and Mrs Brooks (French teacher) are also vital parts of the Year 6 team.

 Homework

 The Year 6 children will use their new planners to log their homework each week.
 These planners should be brought into school every day.
-This space is a great way for children and parents to access important weekly messages, homework tasks, spelling words/ test dates, Times tables Rockstars battles, home reading information and much, much more.
-Some homework tasks will be sent home in homework books and some tasks will be set on MyMaths.
+This space is a great way for children and parents to access important weekly messages, homework tasks, spelling words/test dates, Times tables Rockstars battles, home reading information and much, much more.

 Reading Homework:

 The children are expected to read aloud to an adult as often as possible.
-Reading at home does not need to be logged- we will do this with the children in school.
+Reading at home does not need to be logged.
 Each child will be provided with a book to read aloud at home.

 Tom’s Midnight Garden- Pippa Pearce (1958)